Suspicious Activity?: Outtakes

 Several cover versions from the Suspicious Activity? recording sessions are available on iTunes and other major online services, including Led Zeppelin's "Immigrant Song," Queen's "We Are the Champions," and Björk's "Human Behaviour."

 Extended copy protection

 In November 2005, it was revealed that Sony was distributing albums with Extended Copy Protection, a controversial feature that automatically installed rootkit software on any Microsoft Windows machine upon insertion of the disc.
-In addition to preventing the CDs contents from being copied, it was also revealed that the software reported the users' listening habits back to Sony and also exposed the computer to malicious attacks that exploited insecure features of the rootkit software.
+In addition to preventing the CD's contents from being copied, it was also revealed that the software reported the user's listening habits back to Sony and also exposed the computer to malicious attacks that exploited insecure features of the rootkit software.
 Though Sony refused to release a list of the affected CDs, the Electronic Frontier Foundation identified Suspicious Activity? as one of the discs with the invasive software.

 Reception

 Brent Burton of JazzTimes stated, "...much of the solid new album is about modern-day contrast.
 King and bassist Reid Anderson were obviously raised on rock and hip-hop (what 30-something musician wasn’t?) and they show it off with the muscular thwap and throb of their accompaniment...
 Perhaps Iverson and Co. need not have slaughtered a sacred cow to remind us that it’s 2005, not 1955.
 But, hey, would they be where they are today if they never tried?"
 Brian P. Lonergan of All About Jazz wrote, "The trio's third major-label album, Suspicious Activity?, will do little to quell the arguments the previous two have fueled in the jazz community.
 And though the approach here is not a radical departure from that on These Are the Vistas or Give, the music does advance the trio's adventurous conceptions of form and rhythmic variation."
 John L. Walters of The Guardian gave the album a negative review, commenting, "So why is listening to their new album such a trial?
 Maybe they have no taste."